dhoffmann1/Sweetiegram/README.md

 ## Purpose of Project

-Our group project aims to clone the website Instagram -- a popular social media platform knowing for sharing pictures.
+Our group project aims to clone the website Instagram -- a popular social media platform known for sharing pictures.
 It is a full stack project that utilizes the following technologies:

 ### Backend: Flask, WTForms, Alembic, SQL-Alchemy, SQlite
 ### Frontend: React, Redux, HTML & CSS